Table of Contents[Hide][Show]

-Organ meats were considered the most beneficial food in Traditional Societies due to their unique nutrient density and the vibrant health these foods bestowed upon those that consumed them.
+The benefits of organ meats were considered sacred in Traditional Societies due to the vibrant health they bestowed upon those who consumed them.

-Here is a very simple, delicious beef heart recipe to serve your family courtesy of Laura, the smiling, grass-based farmer pictured above with her beautiful flock of pastured turkeys.
+Below is a very simple, delicious beef heart recipe to serve your family.
+It is provided courtesy of Laura, the happy grass-based farmer pictured below with her beautiful flock of pastured turkeys.

 Breaded Beef Heart Recipe